tegonal/Lasius/README.md

 ## Personal Time Management

 - Set your personal hourly target per weekday and organisation
-- See your progress in real-time
+- See your progress in real-time with monthly calculations
+- Personal dashboard with time tracking insights

+## User Experience

+- Built-in contextual help system throughout the application
+- Interactive onboarding checklist for new users
+- Multi-language support: English, German, Spanish, French, and Italian
+- Responsive design optimized for all device sizes

 # Roadmap

 We plan to implement the following features in the near future (no specific order, no ETA):

-- [ ] Make GitLab, Jira and Plane integration configurable in the frontend (currently hardcoded)
-- [ ] Add support for GitHub issue tracker
 - [ ] Special project to book sick days, holidays, etc. per organization
+- [ ] Additional issue tracker integrations
+- [ ] An API that lets you import bookings into other system using access tokens

-If you plan to use Lasius for your company or organisation, and you depend on one of the above features, we are happy to discuss sponsoring the development.
+If you plan to use Lasius for your company or organisation, and you need specific features or support, we are happy to discuss sponsoring the development.

 Watch this repository to get notified about new releases.